Asus Eee PC: Battery controversy

 There was some controversy regarding the battery supplied with the EeePC 900.
 Versions pre-released to many non-UK journalists and reviewers were equipped with a 5800 mAh battery, but the first retail versions in Hong Kong, the United Kingdom and Singapore were shipped with a smaller, 4400 mAh (76% of that capacity) battery, which commentators note has led to a great variation in the machine's battery life in reviews, in some cases as much as 90 minutes.
 As a result of the objections to this, Asus provided a free battery replacement program in Hong Kong and Singapore, and ran a paid-for battery exchange program in the UK.

 Asus has stated that the smaller battery is "presently the standard battery supplied in the UK" and "the default standard battery pack for Asus Eee PC 900 worldwide".
 Asus provided a battery exchange to all UK Eee PC 900 customers for £10, and released a firmware update which claimed to extend battery life by 30 minutes ("BIOS 0601: Updated all battery discharge tables to extend battery life").

 In Australia and Italy, the situation was reversed: Reviewers received EeePC 900 systems fitted with the 4400 mAh battery but the retail models were equipped with the 5800 mAh battery.
 Customers of Media Markt in Italy received the EeePC 900 at the beginning of sales (May/June) with a 5800 mAh battery and later (June/July) with a 4400 mAh battery.

 Best Buy's custom variants of the 1000HD and 900A also both include a 4400 mAh battery.

 Part of the above problem extends from the fact that the entire range was substantially more successful than Asus had originally anticipated.
-Currently, Asus has several large complexes scattered throughout Taiwan and China, with the largest in the city of Suzhou (China), being the size of eight football fields.
+Asus has several large complexes scattered throughout Taiwan and China, with the largest in the city of Suzhou (China), being the size of eight football fields.
 Upon the unexpected success of the range, Asus factories worked around the clock to keep up supply and further development.
 Consequently, even within Asus testing labs in Taipei, many variations were found within test models.
 Generally, however, Asus does inform reviewers that the final retail model may contain different features from those offered in the review model.